 Kanazawa Geisha Districts

-The centuries old geisha districts of Kanazawa, along with its samurai towns, castles and gardens attracts a fair amount of visitors.
+The centuries-old geisha districts of Kanazawa, along with its samurai towns, castles, and Japanese gardens, attract a fair amount of visitors.
 The city is often referred to as ‘Little Kyoto’ because of the strong geisha culture and high concentration of ochaya’s (teahouses), where these Japanese entertainers perform their hostess duties.
 Below we will explore the three districts in more detail.

 - The Higashi Chaya-Gai District